 Rabbi Garland received his semicha [rabbinical ordination] under the guidance of the highly praised, respected, and dedicated Chacham V'Rav Ovadia of the Fetaya Rabbinic Dynasty.

 Rabbi Garland has worked closely with the highly respected and praised Chacham V'Rav Moshe of the Elbaz Rabbinic Dynasty.

-Rabbi Garland has in addition learned and studied under some of the most prominent poskim, rabbis and talmid chachamim of the generation, these individuals have taught and learned in some of the most prominent orthodox communities and yeshivot i.e. .
-Khal Joesph in Los Angeles; Communidad Hebrea Sefaradi de Bogota in Bogota and Yeshivat Or'Chaim, Yerushalim & Porat Yosef Yishiva to name a few.
+Rabbi Garland has in addition learned and studied under and side by side with some of the most important Poskim, Rabbis and Talmid Chachamim of the generation, these individuals have taught and learned and are personally connected to some of the most prominent orthodox communities and yeshivot i.e. .
+Khal Joesph in Los Angeles; Communidad Hebrea Sefaradi de Bogota in Bogota and Yeshivat Or'Chaim, Yerushalim & Porat Yosef Yishiva, and Kisse Rahamim yeshivah to name a few.

 During his collegiate studies , Rabbi Garland dedicated and remains dedicated to the researching and disseminating the Tora and Minhagim of the Chachamim of Morocco, Sudan, Ethiopia and Yemen.
 In the year 2020 Rabbi Garland embarked on a mission to disseminate the halachot and minhagim of Morocco, Sudan, Ethiopia and Yemen to Jews with Sephardic ancestry in various countries such a Mexico, Brazil & Portugal.
 This mission has in turn aided Bnei- H'Anusim Lanu (children of our people) living in the rural south-east America and abroad connect and reconnect with their Jewish roots.